delectable/gosubscriber/README.md

 ============
 gosubscriber is a [Resque Bus](https://github.com/taskrabbit/resque-bus)-compatible, Go-based background subscriber build on top of Benjamin Manns' [goworker](https://github.com/benmanns/goworker).
 It allows you to publish Resque Bus events in Ruby (or any other language), and perform background tasks in Go.

-Gosubscriber subscribers can run alongside Ruby/Node.js ResqueBus workers and subscribe to the exact same events, so a single action can prompte any number of orchestrated actions across any number of servers.
+Gosubscriber subscribers can run alongside Ruby/Node.js ResqueBus workers and subscribe to the exact same events, so a single action can prompt any number of orchestrated reactions across any number of servers.

 ## Installation